Multiplicative weight update method: History and background

 The earliest known version of this technique was in an algorithm named "fictitious play" which was proposed in game theory in the early 1950s.
 Grigoriadis and Khachiyan applied a randomized variant of "fictitious play" to solve two-player zero-sum games efficiently using the multiplicative weights algorithm.
 In this case, player allocates higher weight to the actions that had a better outcome and choose his strategy relying on these weights.
 In machine learning, Littlestone applied the earliest form of the multiplicative weights update rule in his famous winnow algorithm, which is similar to Minsky and Papert's earlier perceptron learning algorithm.
 Later, he generalized the winnow algorithm to weighted majority algorithm.
 Freund and Schapire followed his steps and generalized the winnow algorithm in the form of hedge algorithm.

 The multiplicative weights algorithm is also widely applied in computational geometry such as Kenneth Clarkson's algorithm for linear programming (LP) with a bounded number of variables in linear time.
 Later, Bronnimann and Goodrich employed analogous methods to find set covers for hypergraphs with small VC dimension.

-In operation research and on-line statistical decision making problem field, the weighted majority algorithm and its more complicated versions have been found independently.
+In operations research and on-line statistical decision making problem field, the weighted majority algorithm and its more complicated versions have been found independently.

 In computer science field, some researchers have previously observed the close relationships between multiplicative update algorithms used in different contexts.
 Young discovered the similarities between fast LP algorithms and Raghavan's method of pessimistic estimators for derandomization of randomized rounding algorithms; Klivans and Servedio linked boosting algorithms in learning theory to proofs of Yao's XOR Lemma; Garg and Khandekar defined a common framework for convex optimization problems that contains Garg-Konemann and Plotkin-Shmoys-Tardos as subcases.

 The Hedge algorithm is a special case of mirror descent.